univention/univention-corporate-server/doc/developer-reference/umc/architecture.rst

 * The *UMC server* is a small web server that provides HTTP access to the modules and manages the connection and verifies that only authorized users gets access.
-  It is used by the web front end.
+  It is used by the web frontend.

 * The *UMC module* processes are forked by the UMC server to provide a specific area of management tasks within a session.